OrdinaryMagician/ibuki_m/README.md

 Note that the weapon has a tendency to get real hot from extended fire, so give it some time to rest every once in a while, or it'll quickly become an inaccurate mess.
 Putting it in hammerspace will make it cool down faster.

+It should be noted that this was one of the very first commercial firearms to feed ammunition directly from hammerspace, removing the need to carry bulky ammo belts around.
+Simply being linked to an external ammo box or an autoloader within storage will allow it to fire uninterrupted regardless of its physical distance from the source of ammunition.

 #### 7.62×54mmMT *[Bullets, Claw Orbs]*

 *"Wait, you're telling me these aren't tracer rounds?"*